 Recycling of battery metals is an emerging commercial opportunity and is growing fast.
 Production of recycled battery metals, such as nickel, cobalt and lithium, has recently seen rapid growth, albeit from a low base.
 When assessing recovered metal volumes relative to available feedstock for recycling, rates surged to over 40% for nickel and cobalt and to 20% for lithium in 2023.
 The market value of recycled battery metals also experienced nearly 11-fold growth between 2015 and 2023, with more than half of this growth occurring in the last three years.
-Although electric vehicle (EV) batteries are not yet available for recycling, if the right policy incentives are in place.
+Although electric vehicle (EV) batteries are not yet available for recycling at scale, these developments indicate vast potential for expanding recycling, if the right policy incentives are in place.